Tropical Laurent series, their tropical roots, and localization results for the eigenvalues of nonlinear matrix

-\begin{proof} We only give a proof for the case when $I$ is bounded above, because the other one is very similar.
+\begin{proof} We first prove the case when $I$ is bounded above.
 If $I$ is bounded above, i.e., $b_j = 0$ definitely for $j$ large enough, then $T$ is bounded above and $\tropx f(x)\in \R^{+}$ for every $x$ large enough, because

-Conversely, assume that $T$ is bounded above and that $D$ is not closed on the right, i.e., there is no tropical root with infinite multiplicity.
+Conversely, assume that $T$ is bounded above and that $D$ is not closed on the right, i.e., there is no rightmost tropical root with infinite multiplicity.
 Let $\alpha_{p}$ be the rightmost tropical root and let $j_p\in I$ be the index where the value $\tropx f(\alpha_p)$ is attained for the last time.
 Then, by definition of tropical root, for every $ x > \alpha_p $ it holds

-for every $j >0$, which implies that $\tropx f(x) \in \R^{+}$ for $x$ large enough.
+for every $j >0$, which implies that $\tropx f(x) \in \R^{+}$ for $x$ large enough, and therefore $D$ needs to be unbounded on the right.
 Equivalently, we can rewrite the previous equation as